Dr. Jenny Turton

 Relevant Job and Volunteering Experiences:

-- EGU Cryosphere Early Career Scientist (ECS) representative (April 2019- current)
+- EGU Early Career Scientist (ECS) Union level representative (April 2021- current)

 - Social Media Team Members for EGU Cryosphere (March 2018-current)